LambriniWorks/Passman/README.md

-# Passman - The Last Password Manager You'll Ever Need
+# Passo - The Last Password Manager You'll Ever Need

-## What is Passman?
+## What is Passo?
-Passman is a stateless, offline-first password manager that generates your passwords on demand using transformation rules.
+Passo is a stateless, offline-first password manager that generates your passwords on demand using transformation rules.
 Unlike traditional password managers:

 - No password vaults - Nothing to steal.
 Nothing to sync.
 - No cloud storage - Completely offline and secure.